Professor Michael DeBow's COURSE LINKS

 See also on my main links page,

-section III.F for materials on game theory and experimental economics
+section VIII.A7 for materials on game theory and experimental economics

-section III.A1 and III.A2 for materials on basic microeconomic theory
+section VIII.A1 and VIII.A2 for materials on basic microeconomic theory

-section IV for materials on economic analysis of law
+section VIII.B for materials on economic analysis of law

 Stephen Bainbridge, First, Kill All the Transactional Lawyers?
 (2007)